SEO BLOG

 Is This Current?

-Or is this content more “evergreen” and just as relevant as when you published it X weeks ago?
+Ideally, your content is more “evergreen” and just as relevant as when you published it X weeks ago?

 If it’s too dated, you may want to scrap it or archive it.